bactkinson/Plume_Detection_with_DBSCAN/README.md

 # Plume_Detection_with_DBSCAN

 This repository contains code for the DBSCAN Plume Detection Tool R Shiny app.

+**The app can be accessed at the following URL:** https://bactkinson.shinyapps.io/plume_detection_with_dbscan/

 ### Overview
 To address plume detection in time series, we recast the problem as an anomaly detection problem and visualize plumes as anomalies scattered outwards from an n-dimensional origin.
 A graphical example of this concept is below: